ThreeGayHub/SolarNetwork/README.md

 **SLProgress** return progress when download or upload.

-**SLResponse** response of a request which you can decode to Dictionary or Model.
+**SLResponse** response of a request which you can decode to JsonObject or Model.

 **SLPlugin** you can modify SLRequest in `willSend` and modify SLResponse in `didReceive`.